 McDonald's final lesson is that calling precedent into question can have wide-ranging effects without the Court ever overruling that precedent.
-In other words, advocates, judges, and scholars who chip away at a particular precedent might see dividends long before a maunder the Commerce Clause is not before the Court.
-The parties did not raise or brief that issue; it is outside the question presented; and the lower courts did not address it."
-Gonzales, 550 U.S. at 169 (Thomas, J., concurring).
+In other words, advocates, judges, and scholars who chip away at a particular precedent might see dividends long before a majority of Justices agree, if they ever do, that the precedent is no longer good law.